 Make sure the requestor is who they say they are, particularly if the request is not made in person.
 Providing personal information to somebody else is a data breach in itself and will only compound any problems.
 If in doubt, check the requestor’s identity, this could be done by asking to see photo ID, such as a passport or driving license and also a utility bill, or in some cases request a face-to-face meeting.

-In most cases, Data Subject Access Requests are by made by the person you hold the personal information about, however requests for copies of someone else’s personal data can also be made by a person on their behalf.
-Examples include those with parental responsibility, in possession of consent from the individual or with power of attorney, and from appropriately sanctioned law enforcement agencies.
+In most cases, Data Subject Access Requests are by made by the person you hold the personal information about, however requests for copies of someone else’s Information which relates to an identified or identifiable natural person. can also be made by a person on their behalf.
+Examples include those with parental responsibility, in possession of An unambiguous, informed and freely given indication by an individual agreeing to their personal data being processed. from the individual or with power of attorney, and from appropriately sanctioned law enforcement agencies.

 Fundamentally you must always make sure the requestor has the legal right to receive somebody else’s personal information.

 In such cases the correct response is to say that, without the specific authority of the individual, no information can be provided.

 Requests from the police for personal data in the pursuit of their enquiries are a common type of DSAR that we’ve seen.
 In these cases we’ve accepted the request providing the Police have confirmed its basis in writing and we have confirmed that the police officer making the request actually works at the relevant police station by calling it’s switchboard.

 DSARs relate to the personal information you process on the individual requesting the information.
 They aren’t a vehicle to be used to uncover additional information about your organisation, to find out about others or to extract otherwise privileged information.